 The same applies to a lack of investment in research and development, where the long-term damage can be immense - in terms of climate targets and the competitiveness of Germany as a location.
 For example, what about electromobility?
-In the current phase, with sales slumping by more than 50%, will car manufacturers still be able to sustainably advance this topic?
-Does the distance to Tesla and some Asian players widen?
+In the current phase, with sales slump by more than 50%, will automobile manufacturers continue to be able to drive this topic forward?
+Is the distance to Tesla and partly Asian players growing?

 Financial reluctance instead of environmentally friendly actions

 This also applies to the consumer - in a modified form, of course.
 It is a challenge to access sustainable as well as high-quality products for a wide range of consumers because the sufficient financial means are simply not available.
 Let's return to the example of the automobile sector: pre-COVID-XNUMX, the willingness to invest in an electric vehicle did noticeably increase among consumers.
 But what about the future - without or even with a recovery package?
 Uncertainty about the future as well as financial insecurities will prevent many consumers to venture high investments, thereby preventing the switch from the "combustion engine" to sustainable electric vehicles.

 Depending on the duration, scope and economic cuts for both companies and consumers, it is at least conceivable that our efforts around sustainability will be postponed for at least a few years.
 Not because of any phlegm within our society, but primarily because of the limited financial feasibility in the near future.

 Developing as well as emerging countries are most affected

 Developing and emerging countries are certainly the most affected by the current COVID-XNUMX crisis.
 The sudden decline in the global economy and the associated demand along a wide range of industries has lead to an abrupt halt in production in a number of emerging countries.
 For local employees, whose monthly income was and is limited anyways, this means existential changes.
 Also, not least because of the lack of social security systems such as short-time work and general unemployment benefits in these countries.